 DW: We try to make as few assumptions about people as possible and use the data to draw out an objective view.
 It is interesting to see the breadth of sports that people follow and the popularity of infrequent events like the FIFA World Cup.

 IE: How are AI and machine learning applications transforming marketing science within the fantasy sports field?

 DW: Gaming has long been a forerunner in the use of machine learning and that helps shape marketing and marketing science.
 Anyone who plays fantasy sports knows they need to look at data holistically and objectively to succeed, and we like to apply that same mindset to marketing.
 Ultimately, we're looking to match the message to the person, and that's something that machine learning will scale much more effectively than a manual decision-making process.

-To find out more about how to elevate your marketing strategy by utilizing data science solutions, see Dominic Williamson speak at Innovation Enterprise's Big Data & Analytics for Marketing Summit at this year's DATAx New York Festival on December 12–13, 2018.
+To find out more about how to elevate your marketing strategy by utilizing data science solutions, see Dominic Williamson speak at Innovation Enterprise's AI & Big Data for Marketing Summit at this year's DATAx New York Festival on December 12–13, 2018.